-Abigail holds a First Class (Honours) degree in Law.
-She was graded Outstanding on the BPTC at Nottingham Law School where she was ranked first in her year.
+Abigail holds a First Class (Honours) degree in Law and was graded Outstanding on the BPTC (1st in year).
+She joined Ropewalk Chambers as a tenant in 2020.

 In her spare time, Abigail enjoys running, cycling, hiking and kayaking.
 She is a keen horsewoman.